IliaMaz/dnna/README.md

 -   The production config server_name directive should be adjusted if you wanted to serve this app on the web - search for `<example>` in `default.prd.conf`.
+    You really shouldn't be serving this app as is on the web as there are many points that should be covered before considering such an action.

 ### NestJS